snehal-nalawade/practise-git/README.md

-This project is created for my practise of git and github
+This project is created for my practise of git and github.

+This is swcond commit